 By: David McConaghay | Sept.
 18th, 2018

-The Book of Imaginary Beings, by Jorge Luis Borges, is an artistic catalog of as many of these mythical creatures as possible.
-The author draws on traditions from around the world to create a relatively comprehensive record of the beings we have imagined into creation.
-He describes 116 unique characters, including “dragons… centaurs… Lewis Carroll's Cheshire Cat and the Morlocks of H.G.
-Wells' The Time Machine.”
+Myths of legendary creatures — beasts of enormous proportion with strange combinations of horns and hoofs with magical capacities to disappear or shape-shift on a whim, can be found in almost every culture.
+The Book of Imaginary Beings, by Jorge Luis Borges, is an artistic catalog of these mythical creatures.
+The author draws on traditions from around the world to create a bestiary of beings we have imagined into creation.
+He describes 116 unique characters, including “dragons… centaurs… Lewis Carroll’s Cheshire Cat and the Morlocks of H.G.
+Wells’ The Time Machine.”

 Given the expanses of yet unexplored jungle and deep ocean territory on our very own planet, even 9 million total species may be a conservative guess.
 It is extraordinarily exciting to imagine all the fantastic creatures that may in fact be real and simply awaiting (or perhaps actively avoiding) our discovery.

 According to Loren Coleman, the director of the International Cryptozoology Museum in Portland, Maine, “cryptozoology… literally means the study of hidden or unknown animals.”